Joshua-Li-Lab/bronchial_cytology_analysis/README.md

 # bronchial_cytology_analysis
-This study identified lung cancer risk factors in C3 and C4 levels and developed a scoring model to identify low and high-risk patients.
+This study identified lung cancer risk factors in C3 and C4 levels and developed a scoring model to identify high-risk patients.

 ## Data Structure
 The pipeline expects input data in Excel format (.xlsx).
 The data should include patient records with lab results, flags, and outcomes.
 Below is the required column structure: